Mozart4242/SIEMELK/README.md

 ✔️ To get technical support

-## How to order?
-✔️ To get the last updates and special price, contact me: certeach@gmail.com
+✔️ To get the last updates and special price

-## Architecture Design
 ✔️ We provide network architecture design and consulting for both **IT** and **OT (SCADA)**, networks.

 ✔️ We can help you to build your SOC (Securtiy Operations Center) based on the lastest methods available.